HOW TO KNOW WHEN IT’S TIME TO CHANGE COACH, AND WHEN IT’S NOT

 Even if results are good, the environment might be damaging.

-If your child begins to lose joy, confidence, or their sense of safety, that alone is enough reason to leave; even if the ranking says otherwise.
+If your junior player begins to lose joy, confidence, or their sense of safety, that alone is enough reason to leave even if the ranking says otherwise.

 GREEN LIGHT 3 | The Coach's Ceiling Is Below Your Player's Next Step